neilenns/mobiflight-docs/content/devices/servo/configuring-output/index.md

 {{% /steps %}}

 > [!TIP]
-> Even though these steps are for a Cessna 172, the same parking brake input events should work for most planes in Microsoft Flight Simulator.
+> Even though these steps are for a Cessna 172, the same flap position configuration should work for most planes in Microsoft Flight Simulator.